icopy-site/awesome-cn/docs/awesome/awesome-neovim.md

 - [titanzero/zephyrium](https://github.com/titanzero/zephyrium) - A zephyr-esque theme, written in Lua, with TreeSitter support.
 - [rebelot/kanagawa.nvim](https://github.com/rebelot/kanagawa.nvim) - NeoVim dark colorscheme inspired by the colors of the famous painting by Katsushika Hokusai.
 - [tiagovla/tokyodark.nvim](https://github.com/tiagovla/tokyodark.nvim) - A clean dark theme written in lua for neovim 0.5 and above.
+- [cpea2506/one_monokai.nvim](https://github.com/cpea2506/one_monokai.nvim) - One Monokai theme for Neovim written in Lua.

 #### Lua Colorscheme